 Yet, with time, the criminals did not drift away, they consolidated their positions (in the north and south), hindering a political settlement and efforts to promote the rule of law.
 The problem could no longer be ignored.
 In his October 2005 report on the situation in Kosovo, Kai Eide-the UN Secretary-General's Special Envoy-stated that "organized crime and corruption have been characterized as the biggest threats to the stability of Kosovo and to the sustainability of its institutions."
-25

 As these criminal groups became an increasing threat to security, the reaction of the international community became more robust.
 UNMIK developed a "first intervention team" that was a SWAT-type unit comprised of elite police forces from different countries that stood permanently ready for high-risk arrest operations.
-26 In 2002, UNMIK established the Kosovo Organized Crime Bureau.
+In 2002, UNMIK established the Kosovo Organized Crime Bureau.
 Its tasks included legal reform, capacity building against TOC, cooperation with other law enforcement agencies, and integration of the KPS into the fight against organized crime.

-27 international civil presence can take responsibility for this task."28 KFOR troops arrested suspects and challenged smugglers and traffickers, often applying their own national laws in the process.29 They were also involved in securing the border, including against criminal activities.
+KFOR also had a police function, especially in the immediate postwar period before UNMIK was fully deployed.
+Indeed, law enforcement was explicitly part of KFOR's mandate according to UN Security Council Resolution 1244 that said KFOR was "to ensure public safety and order until the international civil presence can take responsibility for this task."28 KFOR troops arrested suspects and challenged smugglers and traffickers, often applying their own national laws in the process.
+They were also involved in securing the border, including against criminal activities.
 But most NATO contingents are not trained to carry out police functions.
 Therefore, the response was ad hoc and disjointed.
 Lack of law-enforcement training meant that soldiers often failed to collect and preserve evidence, which meant that arrests seldom led to prosecutions.
 The situation was improved with the creation of the Multinational Specialized Unit, mostly Italian carabinieri with experience in policing.
 They took an active crimefighting role, seizing weapons and contraband, and arresting suspects.
 Their success was enabled by effective intelligence gathering.
 However, their work was undermined by a lack of a coherent strategy to deal with organized crime, and a weak criminal justice system.